How to improve your website speed? – Part 1

 4. Image optimization

 If you optimize the images on your page the right way, you can improve your website speed by 80%!
+Light images are mandatory for any site, and often is a neglected step in eCommerce website development where they play a very important role in sales.
 Try the following tips:

 - Format your images before uploading them online.